 - Shredded raw carrots

 - Shredded raw beets

 - Fresh herbs

-*Many people associate garlic with a higher risk of botulism.
+*Garlic: Many people associate garlic with a higher risk of botulism.
 You need to worry about this the most when the garlic is in an anaerobic environment (lack of oxygen, where botulism can thrive) such as in home canning or when garlic is covered in oil.
-However, I am not a food scientist and I don’t work at the CDC, so take my advice with a grain of salt and please do your own research, especially if you’re in a high-risk category (pregnant, elderly, etc.).
+However, I am not a food scientist and I don’t work at the CDC, so take my advice with a grain of salt and please do your own research if adding garlic, especially if you’re in a high-risk category (pregnant, elderly, etc.).